What are the most valued startups in the semiconductor industry?

 Insights

-A few words about our methodology
+A few word about our methodology

 To build this ranking, we applied a structured valuation methodology and cross-checked information across multiple reliable sources.